Private equity-owned firm alleges U.S. government discrimination

-NEW YORK (Reuters) - A shipping company owned by the world’s largest private equity firm filed a lawsuit against the U.S. Department of Transportation on Tuesday alleging its application for financing support was being held up on purpose due to its ownership.
+NEW YORK, July 17 (Reuters) - A shipping company owned by the world’s largest private equity firm filed a lawsuit against the U.S. Department of Transportation on Tuesday alleging its application for financing support was being held up on purpose due to its ownership.

 American Petroleum Tankers LLC (APT), which transports refined petroleum products between ports in the United States and is controlled by The Blackstone Group LP, claims it is being discriminated against because of its private equity ownership.